 The judge went on to say that “it is not for the court to re-write contracts or impose on parties to them what the court may think would have been a reasonable contract” and “certainly not because I arrive at the view that it would be more reasonable a construction and not when such a state of affairs is self-evidently not provided for in circumstances where it easily could have been.”

 The Defendants obtained permission to appeal from the Court of Appeal.
 The three appeal judges upheld the original judge’s decision, with the leading judgment of Lord Justice Arnold observing that “this is not a case where a straightforward interpretation of the words used leads to a commercially absurd result, nor a case in which commercial common sense must be resorted to in order to resolve an ambiguity in the wording.”

 Nick Wells commented on the judgment as follows:

-“The Claimants were thrilled by this excellent result, achieved in the face of strong opposition from those whose contracts were being interpreted and by the Defendants themselves.
-The judge was not swayed either by what Rightmove or Zoopla said was the correct interpretation of their own terms, nor by efforts to salvage their preferred outcome by reliance on isolated words and “business common sense”.
+“The Claimants were again thrilled by this excellent result, achieved in the face of strong opposition from those whose contracts were being interpreted and by the Defendants themselves.
+Four judges have not been swayed either by what Rightmove or Zoopla said was the correct interpretation of their own terms, nor by efforts to salvage their preferred outcome by reliance on isolated words and “business common sense”.

 Parties to commercial contracts and transactional and in-house lawyers should take note.
 “Business common sense” has a limit to its application; it will not provide a back-door for subjective views of the parties, it will not fill in major gaps, nor will it re-write badly drafted terms.”

-The full judgment can be read here: Butcher and another v Pike and others EWHC 3362 (QB) and Butcher & Anor v Pike & Ors [20210 EWCA Civ 1407.
+The full judgments can be read here: Butcher and another v Pike and others EWHC 3362 (QB) and Butcher & Anor v Pike & Ors [20210 EWCA Civ 1407.